technomancy/leiningen/doc/FAQ.md

   arg1 arg2 [...]` without any AOT, but it will take longer to launch.

 **Q:** Why does `lein jar` package some namespaces from dependencies into my jar?
-**A:** This is likely because you want to AOT-compile namespaces.
-Any AOT-compiled namespace can only depend on AOT-compiled namespaces.
+**A:** This is likely because you have AOT-compiled its namespaces.
+An AOT-compiled namespace can only depend on AOT-compiled namespaces.
 Therefore, if you depend on a namespace in a dependency that is not AOT-compiled, it will be AOT-compiled and bundled with the jar.
+It is strongly recommended not to perform AOT other than during the creation of an uberjar.

 **Q:** I'd like to have certain config active only on a certain OS.
 **A:** You can do this by using unquote in the `:dev` profile: